wsh000/FLYOVER202305.github.io/_pages/about.md

   - /about.html
 ---

 ADST ( Autonomous Driving Simulation Test ) focuses on autonomous driving-related testing and simulation technologies.
-Alibaba's Autonomous Driving Lab, Nanyang Technological University and Tianjin University are cooperating on autonomous driving technology research.
-Aims to develop reliable, interpretable and verifiable autonomous simulation data solutions.
-Current research directions are as follows:
+Alibaba's self-driving lab is cooperating with well-known universities at home and abroad to research autonomous driving technology.
+The current research directions are as follows:

 * Autonomous driving data mining and clustering